 Multiple vendors and numerous users.

-UWB based on 802.15.4z is presently deployed in many devices from many vendors.
+UWB technology based upon the current standard, IEEE Std 802.15.4. is presently deployed in many devices from many vendors.
 There are multiple vendors providing ICs, modules and supporting subsystems.
-This standard builds upon that technology and so assures support from multiple vendors.
+This project builds upon that technology and so assures support from multiple vendors.
 The availability of UWB capabilities in commodity consumer devices is spawning a plethora of new applications supporting many user groups.
-Further the enhancements in this amendment will enable vendors currently using non-standard solutions to adopt the standard.
+This amendment to IEEE Std 802.15.4 will enable further growth in the breadth and depth of applications using IEEE Std 802.15.4 based UWB solutions.

 Compatibility